chiomajaco6/Predicting-Housing-Prices/README.md

 # Predicting-Housing-Prices
-Building regression model to predict housing prices based on various features like area, number of bedrooms, location, etc.
+Building regression model to predict housing prices based on various features like area, number of bedrooms, bathroom, etc.